In a black-and-white corporate world, a dual focus on employment and the creative industries gives Lewis Silkin a more colourful edge.

 To bag one of Lewis Silkin's training contracts (there are up to six on offer) our source tells us that you need to be “a bright, open-minded and curious lateral thinker, without the baggage of machismo, arrogance, bravado or working at the expense of others.”

 Of course, “there's not a single type of person that the firm's looking for,” trainee sources agreed.
 “Everyone in my intake is sociable and hard-working, but there's quite a wide age range among us, from 24 through to 36.
 And a lot of different backgrounds too.”
 It's worth noting that “many of the trainees have work experience in creative industries like media and advertising,” though that doesn't mean those fresh out of law school can't nab a place.

-Lewis Silkin holds two three-day workshops at the beginning of April in its London office.
-These involve a variety of presentations and interactive sessions with partners, associates and business services managers, plus a Q&A with trainees.
+Lewis Silkin holds a three-day workshop in April at its London office.
+This involves a variety of presentations and interactive sessions with partners, associates and business services managers, plus a Q&A with trainees.

 Attendees also get to participate in an interactive speed networking session.
 “We give them some soft skills training, and then we let them loose with staff from across the firm and get them to try to find answers to a set of questions,” an HR source says.

 There are between ten and 15 spots available per workshop.
 Applications are made through Apply4Law.